-Important Exam Information:
+Important Exam Information

-Exam Date and Time A read-through time will be given prior to the start of the exam-15 minutes in the morning session and 15 minutes in the afternoon session.
+Exam Date and Time A read-through time will be given prior to the start of the exam-15 electronically but may be purchased through the online store.

 Exam Registration Candidates may register online or with an application.